rhizomatics/autoarm/README.md

 Automate the arming and disarming of the built-in Home Assistant [Alarm Control Panel](https://www.home-assistant.io/integrations/alarm_control_panel/), with additional support for calendar integration, manual override via remote control buttons, and mobile push actionable notifications.

+!!! question inline end "Why use alarm control panels?"
+    A (virtual) [Manual Control Panel](https://www.home-assistant.io/integrations/manual/) is useful, even if there is no real alarm system, as a single central place to hold the **overall state of the home**, and then use that to drive automations, notifications etc

+    For example, it is likely that many things will change if `ARMED_VACATION` applies, and you may want to have all PIR alerts silenced if alarm state is `DISARMED`.
+This builds on how real alarm systems have worked for decades.

+    One big obstacle to using Alarm Control Panel is having to remember to change the alarm panel state when people are in or out of the house, at night or when away on holiday.
+    *AutoArm* solves that problem, and makes the Alarm Control Panel essential for any well-automated home.

 ## Setup

 Register this GitHub repo as a custom repo in your [HACS]( https://hacs.xyz) configuration.